Jersey Zoo: Gorillas

 Jambo was a gorilla who was born in 1961, in the Zoo Basel, Switzerland.
-Jambo featured in the news in 31 August 1986, when five-year-old Levan Merritt fell into the gorilla enclosure and lost consciousness.
+Jambo featured in the news on 31 August 1986, when five-year-old Levan Merritt fell into the gorilla enclosure and lost consciousness.
 Jambo stood guard over the boy when he was unconscious, placing himself between the boy and other gorillas in what ethnologists analyse as a protective gesture.
 He later stroked the unconscious boy.
 When the boy regained consciousness and started to cry, Jambo and the other gorillas retreated, and an ambulance paramedic and two keepers rescued the boy.

 Orangutans and gibbons

 In an enclosure which was revamped in the 1990s the orangutans have a large outdoor play area for them to swing around.
 The enclosure consists of one large main house, with two extensive external islands surrounded by a moat.
 The orangutan family have been at Jersey Zoo since 1968, and come from Sumatra.
 The zoo used to have the Bornean orangutans, until it was decided that it should focus on the rarest when the redevelopment took place.
 There are currently five orangutans at Jersey Zoo; The dominant male is called Dagu.
 The adult females are, Annette and Dana.
 The two offspring are Mawar (who moved to Prague Zoo with her son Gempa in 2011)'s eldest son Jiwa and Annette's son Jantho.
 Sharing the island play areas is a female lar gibbon named Hazel and a white cheeked gibbon named Genta.